eugenecohen-osu/chi-gem5/chi-report.md

 ## ACE - AXI Coherency Extensions

 The first time we see coherency support in the series of AMBA specification is ACE, AXI Coherency Extensions.
 Why do we focus on ACE when the goal is to learn CHI?
-The concepts introduced in ACE continue on into CHI and as a learning vehicle it's simpler to learn in the context of ACE than will the full complexity of the latest CHI specfication.
+The concepts introduced in ACE continue on into CHI and as a learning vehicle it's simpler to learn in the context of ACE than will the full complexity of the latest CHI specification.

 It's interesting that coherency support did not require a replacement of AXI but simply could be layered on top of AXI.
 The way this is accomplished is by adding additional signals (DOMAIN, SNOOP, and BAR) alongside the standard AXI ones to apply additional attributes each transaction request.
-In addition to added signal for transaction attributes an additional SNOOP channel is defined to allow the interconnect to send snoop and cache management reqeusts into requesters.
+In addition to added signal for transaction attributes an additional SNOOP channel is defined to allow the interconnect to send snoop and cache management requests into requesters.

 | ![ACE Diagram](img/ace.png) |